Path-Check/paper-cred/SPECIFICATION.md

 In the JSON format, blocks and key/value pairs may occur in any order.
 For example, a JSON document with the **DATA** block after the **SIGNATURE** block is equivalent to a document with the **SIGNATURE** block after the **DATA** block.
 Similarly, the key/value pairs within a block may appear in any order.

 ## The **SIGNATURE** Block
-The signature block contains the hexadecimal ECDSA signature digest of the prepared **DATA** block and a *keyId* referencing the database and public key used to verify the ECDSA signature.
+The signature block contains the base32 ECDSA signature digest of the prepared **DATA** block and a *keyId* referencing the database and public key used to verify the ECDSA signature.
 In the example below, the public key used to verify the signature is `1a9` in the `cdc` (local key/value) store.
 The period character (`.`) is used as a delimiter to separate the key-value store identifier and the key identifier.

 1. *keyId*: **SHORTSTRING**. a string describing the database and index, the url to download the PEM, or the DNS TXT record of the public key to be used when verifying the cryptographic signature of the **DATA** block.
-2. *hex*: **SIGNATUREHEX**.
-The hexadecimal SHA256 digest ECDSA signature of the **DATA** block, calculated according to the rules above.
+2. *base32*: **SIGNATUREBASE32**.
+The Base32-encoded SHA256 digest ECDSA signature of the
+   **DATA** block, calculated according to the rules above.

 ### JSON Example